JeaustinSirias/Backend-Test-Sirias/README.md

 ```command
 $ make docker
 ```
 The image may take some minutes to get done as it downloads all its dependences.
-If everything went as expected you should be seeing now the HTTP direction of the devepment server as usual in Django projects as the next image shows:
+If everything went as expected you should be seeing now the HTTP direction of the devepment server as is usual in Django projects just the way the next image shows it:

 ![bash_terminal](https://i.imgur.com/p4i1i0B.png)